Fast Fourier Transform¶

 Even though GSL Shell takes care of the details automatically, you should be aware of these performance notices because it can make a big difference in real applications.
 From a practical point of view, it is useful in most cases to always provide samples whose size is a power of two.

-Another property of the functions num.fft() and num.fftinv() is that they can optionally perform the transformation in place by modifying the original data instead of creating a copy.
 When a transformation in place is requested, the routine still returns a new vector (either a real matrix or a half-complex array) but this latter will point to the same underlying data of the original vector.
-The transformation in place can be useful in some cases to avoid unnecessary data copying and memory allocation.

-Fourier Transform of Real Data
+Fourier Transform of Real Data¶

 For real data, the Fourier coefficients satisfy the relation